-Retail Stores
+Retail Stores:

-The table below sets forth the number of Build-A-Bear Workshop company-owned stores in the United States, Canada, the United Kingdom, Ireland, and France for the periods presented:
+The table below sets forth the number of Build-A-Bear Workshop Company-owned stores in the United States, Canada, Puerto Rico (collectively, North America), the United Kingdom, Ireland, and France (collectively, Europe) for the periods presented:

-Thirteen weeks ended
+Twenty-six weeks ended

-April 3, 2010 April 4, 2009
+July 3, 2010 July 4, 2009

-Beginning of period 345 2009 346
+Beginning of period 345 346

-Opened
+Opened 1

-Closed
+Closed (1)

-End of period 345 346
+End of period 346 345

-During fiscal 2010, we anticipate opening one Build-A-Bear Workshop store in North America and two stores in the United Kingdom.
+During fiscal 2010, we opened one Build-A-Bear Workshop store in North America and anticipate opening three stores in the United Kingdom.
 We believe there is a market potential for at least 350 Build-A-Bear Workshop stores in the United States and Canada and approximately 70 to 75 stores in the United Kingdom and Ireland.